artsandmetaphysics/goodlifeodyssey/essays/definitions.md

   Many traditional philosophical problems appear to be caused when definitions are pushed too far Words are recursively defined
   Concrete meaning stems from underlying reality

+Does language dictate how we think, or does how we think dictate language?
+Are the categories defined by words as such because the categories exist in reality, or do we project the (arbitrary) categories in our words onto the world?
+Likely, dictation occurs in both directions in differing degrees for different words; more concrete words would seem to be more tied to reality, and our language thus more dictated by thought, while abstract ideas may be more dictated by our words.

+For example, what is the distinction between a _philosophy_ and a _religion_?
+Since I considered stoicism to be a philosophy, it took me a while to notice and comprehend the religious components of Marcus Aurelius' work.
+If the categories in my head, of philosophy and religion, were different, my understanding of stoicism may not have taken so long to acquire.

+Formal definitions tend to introduce central ideas in a new work, since they are used for new ideas, new ideas for which there are no existing words.
+The author could repeat the definition each time it is needed, but that would make the work hard to understand.
+Words are abstractions, like functions in a program.
+They let us "fit more in our head."

 {% endcomment %}